 Worms love an environment with a moisture content of 70% or more.

 Food wastes usually contain about 80 per cent water and this will be released as the worms break down the food scraps.
 However, it will remain in the bedding for a long time before eventually draining out, so it’s important to add water as well.

-Once every week, pour about five liters of fresh water into the Top Working Tray, which will flood down through the lower trays, ensuring the entire worm farm remains very moist.
+Once every week, pour about five litres of fresh water into the Top Working Tray, which will flood down through the lower trays, ensuring the entire worm farm remains very moist.
 The sudden ‘flood’ will not harm the worms.

 Adding water is especially important in the hotter months of the year.
 Leave the tap open so that excess water can drain off and your farm does not become ‘stale’ (ie anaerobic).
 Place an empty bucket under the open tap and you will have a constant supply of liquid fertilizer.

 To enhance the moisture content, pre-soak any dry material such as newspaper or cardboard before you add it to the farm.
 Keep a Tumblweed Worm Blanket placed over freshly added food will provide a dark damp shelter for your worms and encourage them to move up to the surface to feed.

 Can I put compost worms in the garden?

 Compost worms require moist conditions all year round because, unlike Earth worker worms, they don’t tunnel deep to find moisture.
 Before adding compost worms to your garden, layer it up with mulch.